geekhunger/node-harperdb/README.md

 })
 ```

 You can also pass an *array* of objects.
 (Behind the scenes [db.pipe](#db-pipe) and [db.drain](#db-drain) will be used.
-The request will be asynchronous, meaning, it will not wait sequentially for every search query to finish, but rather run them all in parallel and wait on that Promise to resolve.)
+The request will be asynchronous, meaning, it will not wait sequentially for every search query to finish, but rather run them all in parallel and wait on that bigger Promise to resolve.)

 ```js
 findings = await db.select([